programmiersportgruppe/sbt-tabular-test-reporter/README.md

 Open
 ====

-* How should we render details on test failures (without loosing the nice - single lineness)?
 * Should the hostname and the time be include in the file?
 * Is time stamping the filename the right solution or should we have an "archiving plugin"?
 * Investigate whether and how the time taken for tearDown and setUp is accounted for.